mattsilv/kuzco-linux-cli/README.md

 2. Check the worker log files (located in the parent directory) for any error messages.
 3. Verify that you have sufficient system resources to run the requested number of workers.
 4. Ensure that the Kuzco CLI tool is properly installed and accessible in your system path.
+5. If using auto-restart, monitor the logs to see if workers are being restarted frequently, which might indicate a persistent issue.

 ## Contributing